JuliaPluto/computational-thinking-template/src/mod1_setup_website/getting_started.md

 - `mod3_publish_website`
 - `homework`

-are placeholder materials that serve two purposes:

-1. Demonstrate what the website will look like when filled
-2. Contains the documentation of this template, explaining how to use it.
-You can read it and see what the final result looks like on the [template webpage](https://juliapluto.github.io/computational-thinking-template)
+are placeholder samples, used to showcase what a deployed website looks like.
+As a bonus, these placeholder files actually document how to use this template.
+You can read it and see what the final result looks like on the [template webpage](https://juliapluto.github.io/computational-thinking-template).

 When starting adding your course material, you will most likely want to remove these.